Metrical task systems on trees via mirror descent and unfair gluing: MTS and mirror descent

 \begin{proof} Let us describe an update procedure upon receiving a discrete time cost function $C$ in state $\rho_0$.
 Denote $T \seteq \max_{x \in X} C(x)$.
 Let $(c(t))_{t \in [0,T]}$ be a ``waterfilling" continuous time version of $C$, that is $c(t)(x) = \1\{C(x) \geq t\}$.
 Let $(\rho(t))_{t \in [0,T]}$ be the $\alpha$-competitive continuous-time algorithm path on this cost function path, starting from state $\rho(0) = \rho_0$.
 Let $s \seteq \argmin_{t \in [0,T]} C(\rho(t))$, and notice that by definition of the cost path one has $\int_{0}^T c(t)(\rho(t)) dt \geq C(\rho(s))$.

 Furthermore one also has that the movement of the continuous-time algorithm is at least $d(\rho(0), \rho(s)) + d(\rho(s), \rho(T))$.
 Thus we see that the discrete-time algorithm can simply update to $\rho(s)$, pay the service cost there, and then move to $\rho(T)$.
 The total cost of this discrete-time update is smaller than the total cost of the continuous-time update, and furthermore both algorithms end up in the same state so that one can repeat the argument for the next discrete-time cost function.
-On the other hand, the cost of the offline optimum in the continuous-time model is clearly smaller than in the discrete-time model, which concludes the proof. \end{proof}
+On the other hand, the cost of the offline optimum in the continuous-time model with cost $c$ is clearly smaller than in the discrete-time model with cost $C$ (simply because the continuous-time cost of the offline discrete time optimal path is equal to its discrete-time cost).
+This concludes the proof. \end{proof}

 Note that, in fact, the above proof shows that one can preserve the {\em refined guarantees} (see \pref{thm:refined}) from the continuous-time model to the discrete-time model.